Art at BTI

 The exhibit is available for viewing during normal business hours and is free and open to the public.
-BTI will also host a special reception on June 20th, where guests will be able to meet with Sarah and learn more about her work.
+BTI will also host a special reception on June 23rd, where guests will be able to meet with Kirsten and learn more about her work.

 “I’m an artist.
 I’m a scientist.
 And I’ve married my love of both art and science by creating paintings made entirely of pigments derived from soil.